 What to do if you suspect you have osteoarthritis or rheumatoid arthritis

-Exercise is the most important form of treatment by far.
-It is important that those affected are involved in some form of physical activity, even if it causes them pain.
-This activity will preferably involve various exercises from a specially adapted exercise program.
-Anti-inflammatory products (also known as NSAIDs) may be given to treat the most intense pain.
-However, they should preferably not be taken for a long time.
+Anti-inflammatory medications like acetaminophen and NSAIDs may be given to treat the most intense pain.
+However, they should preferably not be taken for long periods of time.
 They should only be used to help get through the worst periods of pain.
-It is also a good idea to ease the strain on the affected joints by using different types of assistive devices.
-This includes, for example, orthoses, splints, and inserts.
+It is also a good idea to ease the strain on the affected joints by using different types of assistive devices, including orthoses, splints, and inserts.

 Get help treating osteoarthritis or rheumatoid arthritis with Joint Academy